astropy/astropy/docs/known_issues.rst

 Anaconda users should upgrade with ``conda``, not ``pip``
 ---------------------------------------------------------

-Upgrading Astropy in the anaconda python distribution using ``pip`` can result in a corrupted install with a mix of files from the old version and the new version.
+Upgrading Astropy in the Anaconda Python distribution using ``pip`` can result in a corrupted install with a mix of files from the old version and the new version.
 Anaconda users should update with ``conda update astropy``.
 There may be a brief delay between the release of Astropy on PyPI and its release